JOIN LOGIN JOIN

 Alpharius Omegon 40k primarchsThe Alpha Legion Primarchs thrive on secrecy and deception.
 Officially traitors, but maybe not?
 Their true motives remain one of the greatest mysteries in all of Warhammer 40k.

-The Current Status of Primarchs in the 41st Millennium
+Current Status of All Primarchs 40k

 roboute 40k primarchsRumors keep the fandom buzzing: Vulkan’s resurrection, Leman Russ returning from his hunt, Jaghatai Khan riding back from the Webway, or even the Lost Primarchs stepping out of the shadows.